gaelrenoux/tranzactio/README.md

 TranzactIO has no specific error handling for query errors.
 Since you, as the developer, have direct access to the ZIO instance representing the query (or aggregation of queries), it's up to you to add timeouts or retries, recover from errors, etc.
-However, you do not have access to the connection errors, which are hidden in the `Database` module.
+However, you do not have access to the connection errors, which are hidden in the `ConnectionSource` and `Database` modules.

 The error handling on connection errors is set up through an `ErrorStrategies` instance.
 There are two mechanism to provide it:
 - You can pass an `ErrorStrategies` instance as an implicit parameter when calling the `Database` methods.
 If no implicit value is provided, the default is `ErrorStrategies.Default`, which defers to the next mechanism.